YesWiki/yeswiki/docs/users/en/custom-folder.md

-Example1: For bazarliste templates, add the file `custom/templates/bazar/my-template.tpl.html` Then you can use it from a bazar action `{{bazarliste id="1" template="my-template.tpl.html"}}` You can also overide an existing template : `custom/templates/bazar/liste_accordeon.tpl.html`
+Example1: For bazarliste templates, add the file `custom/templates/bazar/my-template.tpl.html` Then you can use it from a bazar action `{{bazarliste id="1" template="my-template.tpl.html"}}` You can also overide an existing template : `custom/templates/bazar/liste_accordeon.tpl.html` Custom template will appear in the bazarliste component with default name : "Template custom : filename" If you need to personnalize the name add a translation in file /custom/lang/custom_fr.inc.php example : 'AB_filename_label' => 'Template custom annuaire',

 Example2: To customize bazar single entry template, uses the convention `fiche-FORM_ID.tpl.html` If you have a bazar form with id 5, then you can create `custom/templates/bazar/fiche-5.tpl.html`